JanPfenning/JanPfenning/README.md

 - 👋 Hi, I’m @JanPfenning
 - 👀 In the IT world im interested in clean-architecture and design patterns
 - 🌱 I’m currently learning rust
-- 💞️ I’m looking to work on a *seddlers of catan* -like- online board game
+- 💞️ I’m looking forward to working on creating online board games
-- 💭 besides programming im interested in *philosophy* and science fiction - especially *doctor who*
+- 💭 Besides programming and board games, I'm interested in *philosophy* and *science fiction* - especially *Doctor Who*.

 <!---
 JanPfenning/JanPfenning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.